-152-101 Programming Fundamentals
+152-101 Programming Fundamentals // 3 cr

 This course is designed to be a student's second programming course.
-It provides an indepth look into fundamental computer programming concepts including: variables, inputprocessing-output, if- then-else logic, for loops, while loops, array processing, and functions.
+It provides an in-depth look into fundamental computer programming concepts including: variables, input-processing-output, if- then-else logic, for loops, while loops, array processing, and functions.
 With an emphasis on hands-on activities, students use pseudocode and flowcharting tools to build problem-solving skills.
-Programming concepts and problemsolving skills are synergized and applied through the completion of a variety of programming exercises using the JavaScript programming language.
+Programming concepts and problem-solving skills are synergized and applied through the completion of a variety of programming exercises using the JavaScript programming language.
 The course will culminate with a Final Project lab.

-Prerequisite(s): 152-113 Introduction to Programming and 152-107 Web 1-HTML & CSS Restricted to students admitted to the following program(s): IT - Software Dev Specialist, IT 3D Simulations, IT Java Programmer, IT Microsoft .NET Programmer, IT Mobile iOS, IT Web Development Specialist, IT-Mobile Developer, IT-Software Developer, IT-User Support Technician
+Prerequisite(s): 152-118 Intro to Computers & Progrmmng and 152-107 Web 1-HTML & CSS Restricted to students admitted to the following program(s): IT - Software Dev Specialist, IT 3D Simulations, IT Java Programmer, IT Microsoft .NET Programmer, IT Mobile iOS, IT Web Development Specialist, IT-Mobile Developer, IT-Software Developer, IT-User Support Technician

-152-102 IT-Software Dev Exploration
+152-102 IT-Software Dev Exploration // 1 cr